Smukanec/Jarvik_W/README.md

 ### Text-only mode

-Jarvik now works exclusively with Markdown files.
+Jarvik works exclusively with Markdown files.
+Convert any PDF or DOCX inputs to Markdown with `convert_to_md.py`.

-1. Ensure `static/index.html` uses `accept=".md"`.
-2. The `/ask_file` handler in `main.py` loads uploaded Markdown with `load_txt_file` and saves replies as `.md` files.

-PDF and DOCX dependencies are no longer required.

 ## Starting Jarvik